FuelLabs/fuels-ts/apps/docs/src/guide/contracts/contract-balance.md

 3. `recipient`: The address from the receiver's wallet.

-The `transfer` function calls the built-in Sway function `transfer_to_address`, which does exactly what the name suggests.
+The `transfer` function calls the built-in Sway function `transfer_to_address`, which does precisely what the name suggests.

 Let's execute this contract and use the `getBalance` method to validate the remaining asset amount that the contract has left to spend.